-I crashed at my buddy, Barry's place, and forced his Significant Other to feed us.
+The journey started with a flight to Los Angeles.
+I crashed at my buddy, Barry's place in LA, and forced his Significant Other to feed us.
 On Friday, I went to see the office where Barry no longer works, to do lunch.
-(Since then he moved to a more lucrative job and hopefully, an office that doesn't double as a filing cabinet.)
+(Since then he moved to a more lucrative job and, hopefully, an office that doesn't double as a filing cabinet.)

 After work, we drove three hours north to eat at the world-famous Harris Ranch, a fabulous steakhouse place surrounded by a lot of smelly, vile, manure-producing, cows—and evidently, very clueless cows.

 We assumed you could choose the particular beast you wanted to eat, kinda like choosing a lobster.
 (We were not, unfortunately, as draining the blood takes a while, and we just didn't have that kind of time.)
 Inside the restaurant, however, they used some kind of alien technology or olfactory-masking technique to rid the dining areas of that refreshingly pungent aroma—it was a very impressive ventilation system.

 We drive another three hours north to San Francisco.